 It’s easy, first you add in the parties' details and then answer a series of questions.
 Then Docue will automatically build your distribution agreement.
 It really is that simple!
 Our dynamic platform allows you to create contract templates in minutes at a fraction of the cost that a law firm would charge.
 Try it now:

-You can find Docue's distribution agreement template here.
+You can find the template for Docue's distribution agreement here.

 Alternatively, if you’re looking for a reseller agreement, take a look at our reseller agreement template.